A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Compatibility with the flip and bijection between -cluster-tilting objects and -angulations

-\begin{proof} By lemma \ref{lem:arceq}, with an $(m+2)$-angulation, we associate a unique $m$-cluster-tilting object.
-Therefore the application is well-defined.
-Let us call by $\Phi$ this function.
+\begin{proof} \cor{By lemma \ref{lem:arceq}, with an $(m+2)$-angulation, we associate a unique $m$-cluster-tilting object by taking the sum of the $m$-rigid indecomposable objects corresponding to each arc.
+Therefore the application is well-defined.}

-First, $\Phi$ is injective since, if we take $X$ an $m$-cluster-tilting object, we can associate a unique $(m+2)$-angulation.
-Indeed, $X= \bigoplus X_i$, where the $X_i$ are $m$-rigid.
-With each summand $X_i$, we associate the corresponding arc $\alpha_i$.
-By theorem \ref{th:cross}, as the $X_i$ are $m$-rigid, we know that the $\alpha_i$ do not cross, and they are $n+1$, so they form a maximal set of noncrossing arcs, thus an $(m+2)$-angulation.
+\cor{We are going to show that any $m$-cluster-tilting object has a unique antecedent by $\Phi$.
+If we take $X$ an $m$-cluster-tilting object, we can associate a unique $(m+2)$-angulation.
+Indeed, $X= \bigoplus X_i$, where the $X_i$ are $m$-rigid indecomposable objects.
+With each summand $X_i$, we associate the corresponding arc $\alpha_i$ from Theorem \ref{th:ra}.
+We have: }

+\cor{By Theorem \ref{th:cross}, we know that, for any $i,j \in \{1,\cdots,n+1 \}$ the $m$-diagonal $\alpha_i$ do not cross $\alpha_j$.
+There are $n+1$ such $m$-diagonals, so they form a maximal set of noncrossing $m$-diagonals, thus an $(m+2)$-angulation.
 It is uniquely defined.
-So $\Phi$ is injective.
+This achieves the proof.}